m4ttsch/omscs-notes-notes/computer-networks/architecture-and-principles.md

 The design is sometimes called "IP over anything" or "anything over IP".

 The advantage of the narrow waist is that it is fairly easy to get a device on the network.
-The drawback is that since every device is running IP, it’s very difficult to make any changes at this layer.
+The drawback is that since every device is running IP, it's very difficult to make any changes at this layer.

 ## Goals Survivability
 The network should continue to work even if some of the devices fail.